A message queue I built from scratch.

 How is this different from Kafka?

 Kafka requires Java, ZooKeeper, and a lot of configuration.
 This is one Go binary with two command line flags.
-Same concepts, simpler to run.
+Same architecture (topics, partitions, consumer groups, LSM storage), built to understand the internals rather than depend on them.

 Is this production-ready?